Sestiere San Polo

 The Hunchback of Rialto

-The statue served as a podium for proclamations and the final stop in a punishment where offenders ran naked from Piazza San Marco, ending their ordeal by kissing it to avoid further humiliation.
+The statue of the 'gobbo' served as a podium for proclamations and as the final stop in a public punishment: offenders were forced to run naked from Piazza San Marco, ending their ordeal by kissing the hunchback — a humiliating ritual meant to spare them further disgrace.

 The portico was a typical feature of many Venetian churches, though it has mostly disappeared today.